Andy Mulliner: Playing career

-Mulliner started his career as a reserve player at Port Vale, though he never made a first team appearance for the club or indeed in the Football League.
+Mulliner started his career as a reserve team player at Port Vale, though he never made a first-team appearance for the club or indeed in the Football League.
 Despite this, in 1988 he won a cap for the Wales under-18 side in a match against Northern Ireland.

 After leaving Port Vale, he joined Telford United, appearing once on Boxing Day 1989 in a 3–1 victory at Aggborough.
-At the start of the 1990–91 season he joined Bangor City playing in the Northern Premier League before dropping down a division to join Accrington Stanley.
-The following season, he joined Curzon Ashton, before joining Llansantffraid in January 1992, who were playing in the Cymru Alliance.
+At the start of the 1990–91 season, he joined Bangor City, playing in the Northern Premier League before dropping down a division to join Accrington Stanley.
+The following season, he joined Curzon Ashton before joining Llansantffraid in January 1992, who were playing in the Cymru Alliance.

 He first appeared in the Welsh Premier League with Llansantffraid in the 1993–94 season – the second season of the league's establishment.
 He played 31 league games for the club that season, as well as one on loan at Aberystwyth Town.
-Staying with Llansantffraid for the following five seasons, he played a further 182 league games for the club and was present when they changed their name to Total Network Solutions.
+Staying with Llansantffraid for the following five seasons, he played a further 182 league games for the club.
+He was present when they changed their name to Total Network Solutions.

 Between 8 August 1995 and 18 October 1997, Mulliner played 117 consecutive competitive matches for the club, including the 1996 Welsh Cup final, which was the last competitive game to be played at the Cardiff Arms Park.
-In that final he was blamed for two of Barry Town's three goals, but became the hero by saving two of Town's penalties in the shoot-out.
-During his time the club were solid mid-table performers.
-He was not there for their league winning season of 1999–2000, having moved on to Rhyl.
-He represented the League of Wales in a game against the League of Ireland, and was also capped at semi-professional level in a game against England in 1996.
+In that final, he was blamed for two of Barry Town's three goals but became the hero by saving two of Town's penalties in the shoot-out.
+During his time, the club were a solid mid-table performer.
+He was not there for their league-winning season of 1999–2000, having moved on to Rhyl.
+He represented the League of Wales in a game against the League of Ireland and was also capped at semi-professional level in a game against England in 1996.
 He also played European football for LLansantffraid in the UEFA Cup Winner Cup v Ruch Chorwoz in 1996, for Ebbw Vale FC in the first leg of their Inter-toto Cup games v Konsvinger in 1997 and Bangor City in 2001 v Halmstad in the UEFA Cup.